getsavvyinc/savvy-cli/README.md

 ## Generate Runbooks with AI

-Generate runbooks using natural language or get help crafting a single command using `savvy ask`.
+Use `savvy ask` to generate entire runbooks or a single command using natural language.

+Just run `savvy ask` and provide a prompt.

 Any one can use it, there's no need to signup for an account or provide a credit card.

-Just run `savvy ask` and provide a prompt.

 ### Examples

 1. Ask Savvy to create a runbook for publishing a new go module.

 ![Ask Savvy to create a runbook for publishing a new go module.](demos/ask-runbook.gif)